Frequently Asked Orthodontic & Pediatric Dental Questions – Arlington Heights, IL

 Do You Take My Insurance?

-Our pediatric dental office accepts Delta Dental Premier for pediatric dental care and MetLife for orthodontic services.
+Arlington Heights Orthodontics and Pediatric Dentistry is an in-network provider for Delta Dental Premier.
 To learn more about the benefits that you can take advantage of at our pediatric dental office, call us today.